IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 ```

 Review the following logic:
-- If neither template nor framework options are specified, bootstrap3 compatibility is used by default
+- If neither template nor framework options are specified, bootstrap3 compatibility template is used by default
 - If template == null, framework option is used
 - If template != null, template is always used
 - If template == null, and framework option is not literal "bootstrap3" or "bootstrap4", error will occur